mandareln/Deep-Q-learning-adversarial/README.md

 The keras classification model files for MNIST and CIFAR are generated with keras version 2.1.4

-Run pip install keras==2.1.4 if the loading of the models fail
+Run 'pip install keras==2.1.4' if the loading of the models fail